 Tuition and fees.
 If a student leaves the University prior to the end of the drop/add period, 100 percent of tuition will be refunded.
-If a student withdraws after the end of the drop/add period, tuition will be refunded on a pro rated basis.
+If a student withdraws after the drop/add period, tuition will be refunded on a prorated basis.
 The Student Accounts Office maintains a schedule of the percent of tuition to be refunded that is based on the number of weeks in the semester that have passed.
-When a student is receiving financial assistance, a prorated reduction in aid will be calculated based upon the revised charges.
+When a student receives financial assistance, a prorated reduction in aid will be calculated based upon the revised charges.
 No refunds will be given for withdrawals from the University after the ninth week of the semester.

 Residential comprehensive fee.
 The housing portion of the fee will be prorated according to the number of days of occupancy; no housing portion refunds are granted for the final two weeks of a semester.
 Dining refunds will be based on the unused portion of the plan at the time of the withdrawal.